10 Things You Must Do in Jaipur, India

 There is no doubt in my mind that Amer Fort is easily one of the top 10 things to do in Jaipur.
 It was very different from the European forts I was used to visiting!

 Located on the Cheel ka Teela promontory in the Aravalli Range, just 400 meters above Amer Fort, is Jiagarh Fort.
-Originally built in 1036 and reconstructed in 1726 by Jai Singh II to protect Amer Fort and its palace complex, which is connected to Jiagarh by a series of encompassing fortifications and an underground passageway, Jiagarh Fort is three kilometers long, one kilometer wide, and similar in its structural design to Amer Fort.
+Originally built in 1036 and reconstructed in 1726 by Jai Singh II to protect Amer Fort.
+Its palace complex, which is connected to Jiagarh by a series of encompassing fortifications and an underground passageway, Jiagarh Fort is three kilometers long, one kilometer wide, and similar in its structural design to Amer Fort.

 One of Jiagarh Fort’s most notable attractions is a massive, wheeled 18th-century cannon named Jaivana, which has a 20-foot-long barrel that fired shot balls that weighed over a hundred pounds.
 It’s the largest cannon on wheels in the world and was only fired once!